Ngāi Tahu culture is unique and enduring. It encompasses our values and traditions, our language and whakapapa.

 How to apply

-Please note, there is only one funding round per year:
+Please note, there are two funding rounds per year:

 To apply, please complete one of the following applications: